panakour/stock-aggregator/README.md

 You can view two endpoints: `/api/stocks` and `/api/stocks/{symbol}` which return JSON.

-Keep in mind the images below might not reflect accurate data, as the prices may come from the fake fetcher.
+Keep in mind the images below dot not have accurate prices data, as the prices are fetched using the fake fetcher.
-The first endpoint returns a list of stock items, cached indefinitely since no changes are needed:
+The first endpoint returns a list of stock items, cached indefinitely (Look at the Cache::forever in [StockSeeder.php](database/seeders/StockSeeder.php)) since no changes are needed:
 ![img_1.png](/docs/img_1.png)

 The second endpoint takes a symbol and returns the latest price, percentage change, and the previous price: